splunk/SA-ctf_scoreboard/README.md

     ```

   * Edit scoreboard_controller.config to reflect the following:
-  * The CTF Answers service account username (probably cabanaboy)
+  * The CTF Answers service account username (probably svcaccount)
   * The CTF Answers service account password you chose above
   * A vkey parameter which should just be a random string, 10-20 characters in length
   * Note: scoreboard_controller.config is prevented via .gitignore from being checked into the git repository.
 Only the example file is included in the repository.